 - Authorizes the Secretary of State to order or permit supplemental election procedures related to the provisions within the bill.
-A directive pursuant to this authority was issued on January 20, 2021.
+A directive pursuant to this authority was issued on January 20, 2021 and contains options for elections procedures that a town may, not must, make to its elections in 2021.
 You can find the directive and accompanying memo online at https://sos.vermont.gov/elections/about/covid-19-response/.

-You can read more about H.48 in our Town Meeting COVID-19 FAQs below.
+You can read more about Act 1 (H.48) in our Town Meeting COVID-19 FAQs.

-This choice is optional; any town that plans to continue with a floor meeting must do so in compliance with the relevant health and safety guidance from the CDC, VT Department of Health, the Agency of Commerce and Community Development, and the Secretary of State’s office.
-Note that if the legislative body votes to use Australian ballot, an informational hearing will be required pursuant to 17 V.S.A. § 2680(g); because the Open Meeting Law applies to this informational hearing, it can be a remote hearing per Act 92.
+Note that if the legislative body votes to use Australian ballot, an informational hearing will be required pursuant to 17 V.S.A. § 2680(g) in order to provide an opportunity for public discussion of the ballot items; because the Open Meeting Law applies to this informational hearing, it can be a remote hearing per Act 92.
 See our Remote Public Meeting Toolkit for guidance.
-We have also developed an Australian Ballot Info Sheet for those new to this form of voting which can be found in the Resources below.
+We have also developed an Australian Ballot Info Sheet for those new to this form of voting as well as a Model Informational Hearing Notice which can be found in the Resources below.